pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 192.168.1.170              : ok=13   changed=10   unreachable=0    failed=0
 ```

-In Satellite we see the new _Content Host_ entry, showing that all packages have been updated:
+In Satellite we now see the new _Content Host_ entry, showing that all packages have been updated:
 <br> <br>

 ![screenshot](images/screenshot12.png?)